A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Spectrum Doubling Reformulation

 \subsection{Parallel preconditioning}

 Usually the resulting linear system (\ref{kron_ode_source}) is large and ill-conditioned, and solving it is a core problem in the application of BVMs.
 If a direct method is employed to solve such a linear system, the operation cost can be very high for practical application.
 Therefore interest has been turned to iterative solvers, such as the GMRES method.
 As we know that a clustered spectrum often translates in rapid convergence of GMRES method \cite{Saad86}, so we use the GMRES method for solving the resulting linear system (\ref{kron_ode_source}).
-Firstly, we establish the following preconditioner
+To accelerate the convergence, we introduce the block $\omega$-circulant preconditioner